symfony2admingenerator/symfony2admingenerator.github.com/documentation/list.markdown

 ### Date format

-You can use to different options for date field in list.
+You can use two different options for date field in list.

 For example:
 <pre>